ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 In contrast, Cardano uses Plutus, a Turing-complete, higher-order functional programming language subset of Haskell, designed specifically for smart contracts.
 While ErgoScript focuses on the transactional model and guarding propositions for coins, Plutus provides a more general-purpose language for writing smart contracts.

 For more information, refer to these foundational papers:
 - [Improving authenticated dynamic dictionaries, with applications to cryptocurrencies](https://eprint.iacr.org/2016/994.pdf)
 - [Self-reproducing Coins as Universal Turing Machine](https://arxiv.org/pdf/1806.10116)
 - [Multi-stage Contracts in the UTXO Model](https://ergoplatform.org/docs/paper_26.pdf)
 - [EDRAX: A Cryptocurrency with Stateless Transaction Validation](https://eprint.iacr.org/2018/968.pdf)

 ## Privacy Features
-Both Ergo and Cardano prioritize security and privacy in their designs.

 Ergo's cryptographic design incorporates [Sigma protocols](sigma.md), providing extensive access to discrete log-based zero-knowledge proofs, offering potential advantages in privacy and security.
 Zero-knowledge proofs are cryptographic techniques that enable a prover to demonstrate the truth of a statement to a verifier without revealing any additional information.
 In the context of blockchain technology, zero-knowledge proofs can enhance privacy and security by allowing transactions and smart contracts to be executed without disclosing sensitive data.

 Discrete log-based zero-knowledge proofs refer to a class of zero-knowledge proofs that rely on the hardness of the discrete logarithm problem, a foundational concept in modern cryptography.
 ErgoScript, the scripting language used in Ergo, provides access to Σ-protocols, a subclass of cryptographic proof systems known as non-interactive Σ-protocols.
 These Σ-protocols include the Schnorr signature scheme and Diffie-Hellman tuple, which can be used to prove knowledge of discrete logarithms.
 This efficient and flexible implementation of zero-knowledge proofs can improve privacy-enhancing features and applications on Ergo.